<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={your-pixel-id-goes-here}&amp;ev=PageView&amp;noscript=1">

 Even so, there are ways to support them that are more helpful and informed than others.
 As we’re coming up on Pride season, it’s a perfect time to share a few simple tips to help families of transitioning people be the best cheerleaders, allies, and safe confidantes possible.

-Ask for-- and use-- their correct pronouns.
+Ask for– and use– their correct pronouns.

 Being misgendered with the wrong pronouns is sadly common for trans people, and contributes to low self-esteem and feelings of being stigmatized or rejected.
 Worse, it can “out” them as transgender in unsafe situations.